Devsbench/scientific-robin-e5a44/content/pages/index.md

 sections:
   - section_id: lorem-ipsum
     title: One stop shop for your blockchain project
-    content: |
+    content: >
       You know your domain.
 We know how blockchain works.
+Vetted software engineers who built Tezos and Cardano.
     image_alt: lorem-ipsum
     actions:
       - label: Contact us